robdmc/ibis_debug/README.md

-# Code for reproducing ibis behavior
+# Code for reproducing unexpected ibis behavior

 This code reproduced unexpected behavior in ibis-framework.